Elmostafa01/CELEBRITIES-QUIZZ/README.md

 # React + Vite

-Simple Quizz built with React, asking user questions about some celebrities
+Creating Simple Quizz built with React, Loading these question from Fake API , asking user questions about some celebrities